Petr-Pan/PyUkol-Rimska-Cisla/README.md

 # PyUkol-Rimska-Cisla
-Code worthy of Spaghetti Flying Monster
+A code worthy of Spaghetti Flying Monster